Blog icon Blog / Guides /

 Asset intelligence platforms use digital twins to monitor equipment health, energy performance, and operational efficiency throughout a building’s lifecycle.
 Construction firms are increasingly using these systems to support predictive maintenance and smarter facility management.

-Challenges of Using AI in Construction
+Challenges of Using AI in Construction and How to Overcome Them

 AI adoption in construction can bring practical value, but implementation is rarely simple.
 Many construction companies still work with fragmented systems, manual processes, and project data stored across different departments.
-This makes AI adoption a technical, financial, and organizational challenge.
+This makes such adoption a technical, financial, and organizational challenge.

 High Initial Implementation Costs